privacy-scaling-explorations/core-program/README.md

-# ZK Contribution Program
+# Contribution Program

-This is the curriculum written for the ZK Summer Contribution Program hosted by the Privacy and Scaling Explorations team.
-Currently, this content is in its first iteration.
+This is the curriculum written for the Contribution Program hosted by the Privacy and Scaling Explorations team.
+The purpose of the program is to teach the basics of programmable cryptography (ZK, FHE, MPC, etc.) and grow the future pool of engineers and researchers contributing to open-source software in the field.

-The goal of this curriculum is to help a regular programmer with limited ZK or cryptographic knowledge get up to speed on the fundamentals of zero knowledge proofs.
+The target of this curriculum is to help a regular programmer with limited ZK or cryptographic knowledge get up to speed on the fundamentals of programmable cryptography and be ready to contribute to open-source community.

 ## Contribution